Mattia Caldara: International career

 In June 2017, Caldara was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
 Italy were eliminated by Spain in the semi-finals on 27 June, following a 3–1 defeat.

 Caldara made his senior international debut for Italy under Roberto Mancini in a 3–1 friendly loss to France in Nice on 1 June 2018.

 Style of play

 Caldara is a tall and physically strong center back contributing defensively and offensively.
 Although capable of playing in a back four, he is most comfortable and confident in the middle of a back three, such as in 3–4–3 or 3–5–2 formations.
 At Atalanta, while playing under coach Gian Piero Gasperini, he was allowed to make occasional forward runs during the attacking play and be present at all set pieces, which helped him score 10 goals in just two seasons.
-Courtesy of his imposing physique, he finds himself at ease in areal duels and headers.
+Courtesy of his imposing physique, he finds himself at ease in aerial duels and headers.
 Tactically, Caldara has cited Alessandro Nesta as the biggest inspiration, in tribute of whom he had chosen 13 as his shirt number multiple times.